 The type of massage you get should be dictated by your goal.
 While some massage therapists can offer many types of massages, some states may require certification to peform specific types of massages because the massage has a specific purpose.
 Below are some of the more common types of massages.

-- Swedish.
-The most common method of massage today, this massage mainly aims to relax your muscles.
-The therapist applies pressure to your muscles and rubs in the same direct as your blood flows.
+Swedish.
+The most common method of massage today, this massage aims to relax your muscles.
+The therapist applies pressure to your muscles and rubs in the same direction as your blood flows.
 The therapist stimulates the blood in the area by using their hands, fingers, forearms or elbows to knead, stroke, vibrate and tap the area.